 Hannah Sheridan & Cochran, LLP’s (HSC) experienced debt collection attorneys in North Carolina are well-versed in the legal process associated with collecting past due sums, pre-judgment and post-judgment.
 “Collections” in legal terms means the recovery of funds due and owing from one person or entity to another pursuant to a contract or loan document (an “evidence of indebtedness”).

-Generally, two forms of collections occur – consumer or commercial:
+Generally, there are two forms of collections cases – consumer or commercial:

 - “Consumer collections” involve credit extended to individuals using the credit to purchase items for personal or family use.

 - “Commercial collections” involve credit extended for business purposes.

 While there might seem to be lots of gray area between the two, the Fair Debt Collection Practices Act provides definitions and clarity.
 The Fair Credit Reporting Act also offers guidelines for creditors and debtors alike.

 As part of the pre-judgment process, our lawyers review credit applications and similar types of contractual credit documents.
 As part of the collection process, our attorneys frequently draft promissory notes, confessions of judgment, deeds of trust, UCC security agreements, notes and other evidences of indebtedness.
 For post-judgment collections, we domesticate foreign (out of state) judgments, and doggedly pursue collection on money judgments issued by a court.

 At HSC, we deal primarily with creditors in commercial collection matters, but we are also versed in consumer collections.
 Besides civil litigation to collect past due accounts, our lawyers are active in pursuing creditors rights in the three bankruptcy courts in North Carolina.
 Nan Hannah is admitted to practice before the Fourth Circuit Court of Appeals and before the Supreme Court of the United States.
 Nan Hannah and Chad Cochran are experienced serving as court-appointed receivers.